cityofaustin/atd-postgrest/README.md

 As well, each postgREST service requires a unique (32-char minimum) JWT secret.
 The var can be named as you wish, and must be referenced in `docker-compose.yaml` (look there for example).

 The environment file *must* be named `.env` and stored in the root of the repository.
-This will ensure that variables are properly interopolated into the docker-compose envirnoment.
+This will ensure that variables are properly interopolated into the docker-compose environment.
 The variable values can be sourced from 1Password in the `atd-postgrest` entry of the developer vault.

 ### Docker